niemax/Portfolio/src/projectDetails/habitio-details.md

 <br>

-### **_Easy_**, just download the app (not published yet) from App Store or Google Play Store.
+**_Easy_**, just download the app (not published yet) from App Store or Google Play Store.
 Not account creationg needed, since the app only stores info on the device.

 <br>

-### **_Start habit creation._** You have two choices - choose from pre-defined habits withing different categories, or create your own.
+**_Start habit creation_** You have two choices - choose from pre-defined habits withing different categories, or create your own.

 <br>

-### **_Configure_** the options such as description or color.
+**_Configure_** the options such as description or color.
 You can get the habit to be done only once on a specific date, or you can add a goal for it.
 Configure the amount of days you want to complete it on.
 You can also choose from different units such as hours, pages, bottles - those are good for different kind of habits.

 <br>

-### If you wish to set an end date and complete the habit as a routine between a specific time-window, you got it.
+If you wish to set an end date and complete the habit as a routine between a specific time-window, you got it.

 <br>

-### **_Set a timer_** to notificate you daily on a specific time.
+**_Set a timer_** to notificate you daily on a specific time.

 <br>

-### **_Track_** your progress and edit the habit whenever you feel like it - change the color, change the time of reminder, delete the reminder, etc...
+**_Track_** your progress and edit the habit whenever you feel like it - change the color, change the time of reminder, delete the reminder, etc...

 <br>

-### You can also add notes where you can write down about your previous completion, future goals or something else.
+You can also add notes where you can write down about your previous completion, future goals or something else.